ARazak200/ARazak200.github.io/README.md

 # ARazak200.github.io

-- Website hosted on Github via arazak200.github.io
+- Website hosted on Github via https://arazak200.github.io/
 - Using Internal, External CSS and javascript.

-# improvements to the website
+# Improvements to the website
 1. Fixed position of title and nav bar.

 # Contents
-1. Master
+- Master page
   	- Header
   	- Side Bar
   	- Footer

 1. Index
 	- Cover Picture as the backgroud.